 ⚠️ Caution!
 Be careful not to buy badge sizes that Onsite doesn't support.
 Acceptable sizes are 4x6, 4x3, and 3x2.

-Download and print this PDF instruction sheet and give it to check-in staff as a resource.
+Download and print the PDF instruction sheet at the end of this article and give it to check-in staff as a resource.
 It includes iPad, Onsite app, router, and printer setup steps, plus helpful QR codes linking to more resources.
 If you're a rental customer, only use the sheet included in your kit shipment.

 ⚠️ Caution!
 We may occasionally update these instructions to reflect changes to the app, hardware, and process.
 Always re-download the sheet before each event to ensure your staff has the most current information.